 - Experiencing financial hardship and struggling to afford essential items or living costs

-- You complete our short application form / or call 01524 582000 and press option 7 for an Advisor to complete the form on your behalf.
+- Complete our short online form (or call 01524 582000 and press option 7 for an advisor to complete the form on your behalf)

-- Once completed the council will ring you within three working days to book an initial telephone appointment with an advisor from Citizens Advice.
+- Once your application is completed we will call you within ten working days to book a telephone appointment with an advisor.

-You can also provide your financial information directly to Citizens Advice via their Morecambe office (87-89 Oban House, Queen Street, LA4 5EN), Monday to Friday 9am-5pm, or via Morecambe Town Hall or Lancaster Town Hall Monday to Friday 9am-1pm.
+- You can also provide your financial information directly at Morecambe Town Hall or Lancaster Town Hall Monday to Friday 9am-1pm.

-- As part of the assessment Citizens Advice will:
+As part of the assessment the advisor will:

-- Carry out a debt assessment and benefit check to not only identify debts they can support with but to make sure you are receiving all the income / benefits you are entitled to
+- Carry out a debt assessment and benefit check to identify debts they can support with and ensure you are receiving all the income and benefits you are entitled to

-- Put in any requests to the Hardship Fund for short term support
+- Put in any requests to the Household Support Fund for short term support

 - Carry out more in-depth follow-up appointments where required

-Any support through the Hardship Fund for essential items will be processed after your appointment with Citizens Advice as they will provide their recommendations to the council.
+Any support through the Household Support Fund for essential items will be processed after your appointment with Citizens Advice as they will provide their recommendations to the council.